 A macaw is a friend for life

 Macaws are social birds.
 This is precisely why many people choose them.
 However, you must be prepared for the fact that your pet macaw will require much attention.
 Macaws are loyal.
-A macaw in the wild will actually stay with a single flock for life.
+A macaw in the wild will stay with a single flock for life.
 You can expect your macaw to become very attached to you.
-Macaws require interaction on a consistent basis.
+Macaws require interaction consistently.

 Are you ready to provide the attention a macaw needs?